-To help new arrivals overcome this economic intimidation, most employers will offer a relocation allowance for those moving to NYC.
-This initial supplement is designed to ease employees into life in the city; it helps tremendously when it comes to finding an apartment, paying deposits and shouldering the burden of set-up costs while jumpstarting a new life.
+To help you manage the high costs, some employers offer a relocation allowance when you’re moving to NYC.
+This initial supplement is designed to ease you into life in the city, assisting with apartment hunting, deposit payments, and the burden of setup costs while jumpstarting your new life.

 Cost of accommodation in New York City

-New York City comprises five boroughs: Manhattan, Queens, The Bronx, Staten Island and Brooklyn.
+The cost of accommodation in New York City varies dramatically across its five boroughs: Manhattan, Queens, The Bronx, Staten Island and Brooklyn.

 Cost of transport in New York City